JonathanGrossman/python_basics/11_strings.md

 >>> 'Hi world, {'shirts', 'pants', 'we', 'and', 'sell'}.
 We have over [100, 101] varieties in stock.'
 ```
-The example above is the same as the one before it except the `message` value is a set and the `varieties` value is a list.
-It works.
+The example above is the same as the one before it, except the index positions in the placeholders are gone and the `message` value is a set and the `varieties` value is a list.
+It works `'Hi world, {'shirts', 'pants', 'we', 'and', 'sell'}.
+We have over [100, 101] varieties in stock.'`.
 Looks goofy, but it works.

 The number of items in `format` must match the number of placeholders `{}` in the string.
 If not, you get an error.